A Guide to Protein Serving Sizes

 How much protein is in an egg?

 1 large egg = 6 grams of protein

 Eggs are a healthy vegetarian proteins source.
-And while lots of protein junkies reach for egg whites, there is protein and healthy nutrients in the yolk too (so don't leave it out!).
+When you think of how much protein is in an egg, you might think of the egg white first.
+While lots of protein junkies reach for egg whites, there is protein and healthy nutrients in the yolk too (so don't leave it out!).
 Learn all our expert tips for making perfect hard-boiled eggs and don't forget to "put an egg on it" and add this power protein to grain bowls, salads and more.